The timelike-coordinate of a

 on the axis of rotation).

-The thing is not to be interpreted
+The thing shouldn't be interpreted

 It's mainly that the beams must travel different distances